matejmeglic/ultimate-raspistill-timelapse/README.md

 # Ultimate Raspistill timelapse
+## Raspberry Pi Camera that automated timelapse that works
-- v0.1 - 20200505 stable version. bugs can be found, but after rudimentary testing (2d), main workflow works as expected.
+- v0.1 - 20200505 stable version. bugs can be found, but after rudimentary testing (2d), main workflow works as expected on RPI4.
 Everyone is encouraged to do PR and contribute.

 ## Thank you section